haoxins/haoxins.github.io/2024/paper-blog-1.md

 a substantial capabilities gap between open and closed LLMs that, with current methods, can only be bridged using an unwieldy amount of imitation data or by using more capable base LLMs.
+They also advocate that the highest leverage action for improving open-source models is to tackle the difficult challenge of developing better base LLMs.
+However, unfortunately, the resources to train such base LLMs are only available in a few industry labs.
 ```
 ### A High-Level Technical Overview of Fully Homomorphic Encryption